reneaas/ComputationalPhysics/projects/project4/README.md

 ## Codes (Documentation)
-To run the codes of the project, we advise to clone the repository pertaining to this project and run the codes in the following way:
+To run the codes of the project, we advise to clone the repository pertaining to this project.

+The general structure of the codes are:
+1. [main.cpp](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project4/codes/main.cpp) contains the algorithms, generates data.
+2. [main_mpi_MC.cpp](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project4/codes/main_mpi_MC.cpp) contains the parallelized version of main.cpp.
+3. [main.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project4/codes/main.py) runs main.cpp, write the produced data to files and categorize them into folders.
+4. [plot.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project4/codes/plot.py) read the files produced by main.py and generates plots from the data.

+The codes are run in the following way:

 ## Producing new results